behnamnikbakht/CPSC-67101/README.md

 ---

 ## Introduction
-Emotion Recognition is a kind of classification problem to detect what emotion the human actor has in media or text.
+Emotion Recognition and Sentiment Analysis are kinds of classification problems to detect what emotion/sentiment the human actor has in media or text.

+The focus of sentiment analysis is to derive information from human language for interpreting views and feelings to assign a label like positive, negative, or neutral.
+However, emotion detection aims at finding out more specific sentiment tones.
 According to [1], these emotions are limited to six basic categories: <b>happiness, surprise, sadness, anger, fear, and disgust</b>.
 In fact, other complex emotional states can be inferred via these universal categories with respect to situations like culture and sex.